 In fact, there is no fundamental wrongness with human relationships being disappointing.
 They are disappointing because they are attempts to find security in the outside world which, as the Buddhists are constantly telling us, is always changing and impermanent.

 Without recognising this (and which young infant could?) we grow up tying ourselves in knots against this bitter fact.
 As a little one, we sense that this disappointment is painful and shameful, and so we develop managerial techniques to avoid it.
 We become self-sufficient.
 Or we become clingy.
-Or we become super compliant.
-Or a bully, etc.
+We become super compliant.
+A bully, etc.

 Disappointment seeps through the layers like eery methane